tanvi-orcl/fpp-ansible/README.md

 ## Getting Started

-### Using Ansible with OCI

-Follow the instructions on this documentation to make sure you are set-up to use ansible with the OCI modules.
-Be sure to create the OCI Config file: https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansiblegetstarted.htm.

 ## Playbook Execution

 ### Inventory

 If running a playbook locally, edit the inventory file in this github repo.
-Add your different Exadata hosts under different groups.
+Add your FPP host and your Exadata hosts under different groups.
 Be sure to add in any required ssh args.
 Check the sample_inventory file for an example or refer to https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#inventory-basics-formats-hosts-and-groups for more information.

-If running a playbook from rundeck, import the hosts.

 ### Variables